 NIGMS supports basic research that increases our understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment, and prevention.
 The specific areas of research that fall into this general mission can be found at the

 NIGMS overview page and on the web pages of the NIGMS scientific Divisions.
 In particular, note that NIGMS-supported research may utilize specific cells or organ systems if they serve as models for understanding general principles.
-Research whose overall goal is to gain knowledge about a specific organ or organ system, or the pathophysiology, treatment, or cure of a specific disease or condition will, in most cases, be more appropriate for another NIH Institute or Center and thus will not be suitable for this Funding Opportunity Announcement.
+Research whose overall goal is to gain knowledge about a specific organ or organ system, or the pathophysiology, treatment, or cure of a specific disease or condition will, in most cases, be more appropriate for another NIH Institute or Center and thus will not be suitable for this Notice of Funding Opportunity.

 NIH RePORTER.
 You can search using keywords, or find similar applications funded by NIH and note the funding institute.
 The Matchmaker tab is particularly useful.
 You can enter your abstract and look for scientific matches.
 Finally, if you have submitted your proposed studies in an application to NIH before, and it was assigned any other institute, this decreases the likelihood that the research falls within the scientific mission of NIGMS.

 The application will be returned without review.

 Yes.
 Extensions of ESI status are granted for a number of reasons, including family care responsibilities, extended periods of clinical training, extended periods of additional (non-degree) research training, disability or illness, active duty military service, federal loan clinical service requirements, and natural or other disasters.
 See

 No, you do not.
 You may have received support from other institutes previously (e.g., through R03 or R21 awards), but if you are otherwise eligible and the proposed work is within the